nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Toggle view: `view`

 Toggle the view between showing student details and showing module's assignments.
+This command works on the filtered list, toggling the view for students currently listed.

 Format: `view (contacts/asg)`